bem/bem-core/common.docs/intro/intro.en.md

 ## Step 5.
 Rewrite the Template: Add Generation of a List Based on a Data Array <a name="array"></a>

-As the project develops we might have a need for a more complex version of the block `b-hello`.
+As the project develops we might have a need for a more complex version of the block `hello`.
 For example we might want to show at the same time a few greetings from a list of names.

 In this case it's more convenient to use an array of names in the place of the single name data-field `'name'`.
 To do so, change the content of `test.bemjson.js` to:

-    { block: 'b-hello', names: ['BEM', 'BEMJSON', 'BEMHTML'] }
+    { block: 'hello', names: ['BEM', 'BEMJSON', 'BEMHTML'] }

-According to the BEM methodology each greeting should be represented as an `element` called `'item'` placed inside the `b-hello` block.
+According to the BEM methodology each greeting should be represented as an `element` called `'item'` placed inside the `hello` block.
 Or in other words, we want to have the following BEM-tree after the template was used:

     {
-        block: 'b-hello',
+        block: 'hello',
         content: [
             { elem: 'item', content: 'BEM' },
             { elem: 'item', content: 'BEMJSON' },